The fresh flavours of orange, radish and mint and the crunch of witlof and celery combine with rich Rock Lobster meat to make a refreshing salad.

 Combine celery, radish, orange segments, sliced witlof, witlof leaves and mint and toss with the dressing to coat.
 Add the Rock Lobster meat, toss gently and serve.

 The easiest and most humane way to kill any crustacean is to chill them in the freezer for 30-60 minutes until they become insensible (but not long enough to freeze them).
-Once chilled, they should be killed promptly by splitting in half or dropping into rapidly boiling water.
+Once chilled, they should be killed promptly by splitting in half.
 See NSW Department of Primary Industries or RSPCA for more details.

 Blanch peas in boiling water for 30 seconds to 1 minute, then refresh in ice water, or cold running water, to stop the cooking.